How a Yes Space Can Help You Get More Done Without Childcare

 And make sure you’re keeping yourself calm.
 One of the most impactful ways to do this is limit your news consumption.
 You won’t miss anything important.
 Believe me, I’ve tried to completely opt out of news, and it still finds its way to me!

 But lately I’ve noticed a pattern in Instagram Stories.
-I watch my friends’ adorable kids doing adorable things to the tune of background noise of people arguing or spouting alarming pandemic statistics.
-If I can hear it through the video, so can the kids in the same room with it.
+I watch my friends’ adorable kids doing adorable things with background noise of people arguing about politics or spouting alarming statistics.
+If I can hear it through the video, so can the kids who are in the same room with it.

 I asked Dr. Markham her opinion on this background noise for kids and she candidly said, “I can’t imagine how people think it’s ok to have the news on with their child in hearing distance.
 The child is going to be super anxious.
 I recommend parents read just enough to stay informed.
 Don’t expose yourself to things that will heighten your anxiety.”